Czechia

 I do not have any identification documents – can I enter Ukraine?

-If you or your relatives plan to return to Ukraine, but do not have a valid passport (the passport has expired, lost your passport or arrived in Czech Republic only with an internal passport or birth certificate), then you need to obtain a document from the consulate of Ukraine that will allow you to cross the border.
+If you do not have any valid document to enter Ukraine, you need to obtain a “certificate for returning to Ukraine” (so-called “white passport”), issued by the embassy or consulate of Ukraine.
 To do this, you need to contact the nearest consular office of the Ministry of Foreign Affairs of Ukraine and issue a certificate of return to Ukraine (the so-called “white passport”).
-For information on Ukrainian embassy/consulates in the Czech Republic.
-Ukrainian Embassy in Czechia: Charlese de Gaulla 916/29 160 00 Praha 6-Bubeneč, Czechia.

 Contacts:

-If you are outside the country, you can contact the Counselling Centre by email [email protected] or by phone at +420 722 032 678
+If you are outside the country, you can contact the Counselling Centre by email [email protected] or by phone at +420 722 032 678.

 If you are not a citizen of Ukraine and you are staying in the Czech Republic under temporary protection, you can return to Ukraine using your residence permit in Ukraine.
 If your residence permanent permit in Ukraine has expired, you should extend this document by contacting Ukraine consular services in the Czech Republic.
 Otherwise, to enter Ukraine, you will need to obtain a visa at the Ukrainian consulate.